-Blood sugar is literally that: the sugar in your blood.
-Your blood contains all kinds of important nutrients and other substances that we need to be healthy.
-Including sugar.
+Your blood contains all kinds of important nutrients and other substances that you need to be healthy – including sugar.
 Blood is the liquid transporter that distributes these compounds to all parts of our bodies.
+Since sugar is one of the compounds our blood transports, it’s important to balance blood sugar naturally to avoid long-term health issues, managing our weight and feel good over-all.

-Sugar (a type of simple carbohydrate) is one of our body’s main fuels.
+Sugar is a type of simple carbohydrate and is one of our body’s main fuels.
 The other two fuels are fat and protein.
 I call it “fuel” because our cells literally burn it to do work.
-It’s this “biochemical” burning of fuel in all of our cells that is our metabolism.
+It’s this biochemical burning of fuel in all our cells that creates our metabolism.

-So, how does blood sugar get too high?
+So, how does our blood sugar get too high?
 What diet and lifestyle upgrades can we do to manage it?
-How does blood sugar affect mood and energy?
+How does blood sugar affect our mood and energy?

-In this post, I’ll talk a bit about blood sugar balance, insulin resistance, and diabetes.
+In this post, I’ll talk about the danger of blood sugar imbalance: insulin resistance, and diabetes.
+I’ll also explain how an imbalance affects our over-all mood.
 Then I’ll give you 11 proven strategies that can help manage blood sugar level naturally to help you keep your mood and energy more consistent.
 The good news is that blood sugar levels are responsive to simple diet and lifestyle upgrades.

 NOTE: There are several medical, diet, and lifestyle approaches to managing medical conditions.
 None of these are a substitute for professional medical advice.
 If you have any of these conditions, or are taking medications for it, please make sure you’re being monitored regularly.

 Our body strives to be in balance.
-It exerts a lot of energy to make sure that our systems are all running smoothly.
-Our digestive system, nervous system, cardiovascular (heart & blood vessels) system, etc. And this includes our blood too.
-Our bodies try to balance our blood pressure, blood volume, blood sugar, etc.
+It exerts a lot of energy to make sure that our systems are all running smoothly including our digestive system, nervous system and cardiovascular system.
+And this includes our blood, as well.
+Our bodies try to balance our blood pressure, blood volume and blood sugar in order to stay healthy and alive.

 There is a normal and healthy range of sugar levels in our blood.
 The problem doesn’t start until these levels are out of range, i.e. too high for too long.